Key Takeaways

 Vertical scaling means increasing budget on your existing winning ad sets.
 You're not touching targeting, creative, or structure — just giving Meta more money to work with.

-Best for:- Proven winners with consistent 7+ day performance
+- Proven winners with consistent 7+ day performance

 - Risk-averse advertisers who value stability